eco-bone/ilab_sdg/README.md

-This is the knowledge base for Synthetic Data Generation using InstructLab for IBM Legal IFT Project.
+This is the knowledge base for Synthetic Data Generation using InstructLab for Legal IFT Project.
 It includes the BNS Laws of India, divided by Chapters which are further divided by Sections.